pecigonzalo/PSColor/README.md

 ## Installation

-The easiest way to install, by far, is to use [PsGet](http://psget.net/).
-Once PsGet is installed you can simply run `Install-Module PSColor`.

-Alternativly, you can download the file [PSColor.zip](https://github.com/Davlind/PSColor/raw/master/release/PSColor.zip) and extract it to a folder named `PSColor` in any of your PowerShell module paths.
+To install clone this repo to a folder named `PSColor` in any of your PowerShell module paths.
 (Run `$env:PSModulePath` to see your paths.)

 If you want PSColor to be ran automatically you can add `Import-Module PSColor` to your PowerShell Profile.
 To locate your profile, run `$profile`